shi-yu-wang/gemGAT/README.md

 ## testing

-Once you have trained the model save as `<your data name>.pt`, you can execute model inference by
+Once you have trained the model save as `<your data name>.pt`, you can execute model inference by simply setting `--train` as False.

-`python .\trainmodelv2.py --train False --nhidatt 1024 --nheads 8 --data Brain-Amygdalaadni`
+`python train.py --train False --nhidatt 1024 --nheads 8 --data Brain-Amygdalaadni`

 You can change the name of your data, but make sure your datasets' name follow the format `expr_in_<your data name>.csv`, `expr_out_<your data name>.csv`, `graph_in_<your data name>.csv` and `graph_out_<your data name>.csv`.
 Note that the program with automatically use the testing set.
 Inference will produce a file `<your data name>_inference.csv`, which each row as a subject and each column as a gene, and elements as predicted gene expressions.